 2. Improve Your Home

-If you own your own home, then it is well worth the effort of improving it.
+If you own your own home, then it is well worth the effort to improve it.
 It will, of course, increase the value of your home and additionally give you a tremendous sense of self-satisfaction.

 My wife and I built our own house back in 2004, and it took me a few years to complete all the work, but I still get a huge sense of satisfaction when I look at the floors I tiled, or the walls I painted, or even the 125 trees I planted in our garden.

 Apart from the satisfaction, it is a great workout doing some serious manual labor.
 But how can you make it fun?
-Listen to a podcast, audiobook, or even music whilst working and enjoy.
+Listen to a podcast, audiobook, or even music while working and enjoy.

 3. Upgrade Your Exercise